AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

   * Map Coverage -> The more the player is engaged, the more the player explores.

-  * Variety Of Items Collected -> The more the player is engaged, the more player collect different items.
+  * Variety Of Items Collected -> The more the player is engaged, the more the player collect different items.

+  * Amount Of Resources Spent -> The more the player is engaged, the more the player spends on resources.

 * Intepreting Local And Global Optima In Game Design